PatrickFis/Azure-Study-Notes/Azure Developer/Azure IaaS - VMs.md

 # Misc
 - See https://learn.microsoft.com/en-us/shows/exam-readiness-zone/preparing-for-az-204-develop-azure-compute-solutions-1-of-5 for information on what may appear on the exam.
-  - Be familiar with sizing options and use cases for choosing a particular one
+  - Be familiar with sizing options and use cases for choosing a particular one and possibly extensions
   - Be familiar with availability zones vs availability sets
   - Scale sets and load balancers may show up, but they probably won't be the focus of a question
   - Be aware of fault domains and update domains and how they may impact the rolling out of a particular application that spans multiple VMs